Observability subchart¶

 Cluster level metrics (cAdvisor, kube-state-metrics, node exporter, kubelet stats) are scraped on interval by other collector instances.

-Each of the collector needs then to be configured for the endpoint to export the telemetry to.
-This is later explained in detailed on the corresponding section for the environment/observability backend.
+Each collector must then be configured with the endpoint to export the telemetry to.
+This is explained in detail in the corresponding section for the environment or observability backend.

 Priority classes¶